Rules for Riders on Course

 - Teams using recumbent bikes and teams using tandem bikes are allowed but that type of bike must be used by every rider on a team.

-- Recumbent bikes can only draft with recumbent bikes and tandem bikes can only draft with recumbent bikes.
+- Recumbent bikes can only draft with recumbent bikes and tandem bikes can only draft with tandem bikes.

 - E bikes are allowed on 8-person teams but are not required for every rider on that team.